 Consideration should be given to what is reasonable in the particular circumstances that apply.
 This includes a reasonable proportionality between the ends to be achieved and the means used to achieve them.
 Consideration is to be given to what is reasonable in the circumstances and ensure the action is not disproportionate to the level of harm or damage arising from the breach.
 Legal proceedings are expensive.
 When doing a cost-benefit analysis, costs and benefits should be assessed broadly and indirect costs and benefits should also be considered.
 Estoppel is a legal rule which prevents a person from later denying something which may have previously been relied on, and acted upon by another person.
 Consideration should be given to whether the actions of Council have created a reasonable expectation that no enforcement action would be taken.
-Considerations about the point Whether the breach can otential for remedy If there is evidence of a significant issue of unlawful Whether the breach can be easily remedied; Whether it is likely consent would have been given for the activity if it had been sought; Whether there is a draft planning instrument on exhibition that would make the unauthorised use legal. activity and that matter can be easily remedied by some action on the part of the person the subject of the report, there is a less compelling case for enforcement action, depending on the other circumstances of the case such as the conduct of the offender.
+Considerations about the point of the provided of the search of If there is evidence of a significant issue of unlawful activity and that matter can be easily remedied by some action on the part of the person the subject of the report, there is a less compelling case for enforcement action, depending on the other circumstances of the case such as the conduct of the offender.
 If retrospective approval is possible, it may be reasonable to allow an opportunity to obtain this prior to taking other enforcement action.
 In some cases, compliance by informal means may be the most efficient way to resolve the matter and other enforcement action may not be necessary.
 This needs to be balanced with other considerations such as the public interest in enforcing the law.